Co-Sleeping Benefits, Risks & Safety Guidelines

 Video: Co-sleeping – Benefits, Risks & Safety Guidelines

 Co-sleeping is a broad term, which, in simple words, can be defined as sleeping with your baby in close proximity.
 It does not necessarily mean sleeping with your baby on an adult bed.
 You can have your baby sleep in a bassinet or a crib placed close to your bed.
-However, bed sharing-with a new born is common practise as babies are comforted by proximity to the mother.
+However, bed sharing-with a newborn is a common practice as babies are comforted by proximity to the mother.

 Japan and Hong Kong are reported to be among the top countries to practice co-sleeping with minimal SIDS, hence proving its advantage.